enram/vptstools/README.md

 Other modules in the package are:

 - {py:mod}`vptstools.odimh5`: This module extents the implementation of the original [odimh5 package](https://pypi.org/project/odimh5/) which is now deprecated.
 - {py:mod}`vptstools.vpts_csv`: This module contains - for each version of the VPTS CSV exchange format - the corresponding implementation which can be used to generate a VP or VPTS DataFrame.
 For more information on how to support a new version of the VPTS CSV format, see [contributing docs](#new-vptscsv-version).
-- {py:mod}`vptstools.s3`: This module contains the functions to manage the aloft data repository](https://aloftdata.eu/browse/) S3 bucket.
+- {py:mod}`vptstools.s3`: This module contains the functions to manage the [Aloft data repository](https://aloftdata.eu/browse/) S3 bucket.

 ## CLI endpoints

 In addition to using functions in Python scripts, two vptstools routines are available to be called from the command line after installing the package:

 ```{eval-rst}
 .. include:: click.rst